siddhantmaharana/atlytics_team_recylers/README.md

 ## Temporary questions
 1. JLL to Sid: Did you filter the dataset on BEV or did you keep all the entries?
+	- It includes all the EV registration data
 1. JLL to Sid: Which time period did you use?
 It has to be a 12 month period for the same car will reregister every year (on the birthday of the owner at the latest)?
+	- Filtered it to just 2018 data

 ## Proj Plan